emishaan/Reddit/README.md

 - Code and executive summary must be in a clearly commented Jupyter Notebook.
 - You must submit your slide deck.
-- You must, at minimum, have a link to your slides and a link to your Jupyter notebook on your personal static site.
 - Materials must be submitted by 9 a.m.
-Friday, November 3rd EST. You will submit a link to your slides, your link to your Jupyter notebook, and your link to your static site via Google form.
-If your slides are not hosted online, you may Slack your slides to a DSIR.
+Friday, November 3rd EST.

 ---